 The snowmobile has four shutdown switches, including a key switch, a tether, a kill switch on the handle bars, and a tractive system master switch (TSMS).
-Automated shutdown circuits include the IMD and BMS fault sensing circuitry.
-If the shutdown circuit is opened by the IMD, the tractive system remains disabled.
-Because the IMD Reset Switch cannot be reached by the driver, the IMD can only be reset manually by first dismounting the snowmobile.
+Automated shutdown circuits include the IMD, BMS, acceleration lever position sensor (ALPS), and brake plausibility detector (BPD) fault sensing circuitry.
+If the shutdown circuit is opened by any of the automated faults, the tractive system remains disabled.
+All these systems will remain in fault state until the appropriate reset switch is hit.
+The driver cannot reach the reset switches, so they can only be reset manually by first dismounting the snowmobile.
 If the shutdown circuit is opened by BMS, the tractive system remains disabled until the BMS deems it safe to discharge the tractive system batteries again.
 A Bender A-Isometer IR155-3204 is used for the IMD.
-The HV sense wires for the IMD are connected before and after the BIRs so that a fault is still detected even when the BIRs are open.
+The HV sense wires for the IMD are connected before the BIRs so that a fault is still detected even when the BIRs are open.
 The HV sense wires for the IMD are appropriately fused for the battery pack voltage and current draw of the IMD's high voltage measurement points.
-The relay that is actuated by the IMD and used to close the BIRs in the event that a fault is detected is controlled through a bipolar junction transistor.
+The relay that is actuated by the IMD and used to open the BIRs in the event that a fault is detected is controlled through a bipolar junction transistor.
 This design is based off a recommendation by the manufacturer and is intended to avoid sourcing current above the IMD's status output maximum current by directly driving a relay.
-The IMD relay is latching, and is reset by a button under the hood.
+The IMD relay is latching, and is reset by a button on the hood.
 The IMD maintains the normally open switch of DPDT IMD Fault in the closed position under normal operation when no ground fault is detected.
-The BMS operates the BMS discharge enable relay that controls 12v power to the motor controller and BIRs so that when the BMS is inactive or detecting an error, it closes the relay and disconnects the motor controller and the BIRs from 12v power which effectively disconnecting the motor controller and motor form the tractive system.
+The BMS operates the BMS discharge enable relay that controls 12v power to the motor controller and BIRs so that when the BMS is inactive or detecting an error, it opens the relay and disconnects the motor controller and the BIRs from 12v power which effectively disconnecting the motor controller and motor form the tractive system.
 This relay is driven by the BMS's discharge enable signal, which is activated when the BMS is ready to allow discharging of the tractive system.
 As part of the snowmobile onboard charging system, the Charge Enable key signals BMS to enter charging mode and powers the AVC2 board to allow for charging with J1772 EV ports.
 This switch is also used to select charge modes.